tilmanmoser/bbb-video-download/README.md

 - - removed chapter marks
 - 1.1.1 - 1.1.4 minor bug fixes
 - 1.2.0 dockerization of the script due to memory management

+## Acknowledgement
+Special thanks go to @ichdasich, @deiflou and @christmart for providing enhancements and outstanding support in testing the application.